-The police requested special measures or enhancements to ensure that the victim or witness could give their best evidence in four of the five cases where vulnerability and risk of harm to the victim or witness were identified.
+The police requested special measures or enhancements to ensure that the victim or witness could give their best evidence in six of the eight applicable cases where vulnerability and risk of harm to the victim or witness were identified.
+A special measures assessment was not required for the ninth vulnerable victim or witness as the police anticipated that the defendant would plead guilty at the first court hearing and there would be no need for a trial.